coostdocs/codoc/content/en/co/log.md

 - `CHECK_LT` asserts `a < b`.
 - It is generally recommended to use `CHECK_XX(a, b)` first, they provide more information than `CHECK(cond)`, and will print out the values of parameters a and b.
 - Types not supported by `fastream::operator<<`, such as iterator type of STL containers, cannot use the `CHECK_XX(a, b)` macros.
-- When the assertion fails, the log library first calls `log::close()`, then prints the function call stack information of the current thread, and then exits the program.
+- When the assertion fails, `co.log` calls `log::exit()` at first, then prints the stack information of the current thread, and then exits the program.

 - Example